 James LaRose, D.P.M.

-Dr LaRose has been practicing in the Inland Empire since 1975.
-Over the past three-plus decades he has been delivering quality healthcare to patients with lower extremity health problems due to injury, disease, or hereditary maladies.
+Dr. LaRose has been practicing in the Inland Empire since 1975.
+Over the past three-plus decades, he has been delivering quality healthcare to patients with lower extremity health problems due to injury, disease, or hereditary malidies.

 After undergraduate studies at the University of Detroit and Eastern Michigan University, Dr. LaRose completed his post-graduate studies at the California College of Podiatric Medicine in San Francisco, Ca. He completed his internship and residency training at Highland Alameda County Hospital, Civic Center Hospital, and California College of Podiatric Medicine.

 Before relocating to Southern California, Dr. LaRose worked for Kaiser Permanente Northern California and developed the Podiatry department at Kaiser Permanente in Vallejo, CA.

 Dr. LaRose is board certified by the American Board of Podiatric Surgery and the American Board of Podiatric Orthopedics and Primary Medicine.
 Dr. LaRose's areas of professional interest include pediatrics, sports medicine, trauma, reconstructive surgery, and neuropathy.